raulmax319/my-website/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/raulmax319/my-portfolio/issues).
+Contributions and feature requests are welcome!

 ## Show your support